-As your agency finalizes the authorization planning phase, complete the following actions:
+As your federal agency finalizes the Authorization Planning phase, complete the following actions:

-- 1. Complete a Work Breakdown Structure (WBS) in partnership with the CSP.
-After the completion of the WBS, please send it to the PMO for review and feedback. - 2.
-Submit an In-Process Request to the FedRAMP PMO via info@FedRAMP.gov.
-The completion of this form indicates to the PMO that your agency is ready to begin coordinating a Kickoff Meeting with the CSP, FedRAMP PMO, and 3PAO (optional and recommended.
-It also indicates that you have reviewed & approved the WBS and 3PAO testing is scheduled within 6 months. - 3.
-Instruct your CSP to begin working on the Kickoff briefing presentation.
-A copy of the CSP's completed presentation must be sent to the FedRAMP PMO for review and feedback prior to confirming a date and time for the Kickoff Meeting.
+- Complete a Work Breakdown Structure (WBS) and submit a FedRAMP In-Process Request to FedRAMP via intake@fedramp.gov.
+The completion of this form indicates to FedRAMP that your federal agency is ready to begin coordinating a kickoff meeting with the CSP and 3PAO (optional and recommended).
+It also indicates that you have reviewed and approved the WBS, and 3PAO testing is scheduled within six (6) months.
+At this point, FedRAMP will provide a copy of the kickoff meeting presentation template to the CSP. - Instruct your CSP to begin working on the kickoff meeting presentation.
+A copy of the CSP's completed presentation must be sent to FedRAMP via intake@fedramp.gov for review and feedback prior to confirming a date and time for the kickoff meeting.

-See FedRAMP's Marketplace Designations for Cloud Service Providers, page 4, for more information about the In Process Request and Work Breakdown Structure.
-Your agency's FedRAMP Liaison will be able to assist in the above actions listed above.
+See the FedRAMP In Process section on the About FedRAMP Marketplace webpage for more information about the FedRAMP In Process request, WBS, and the full criteria for a CSP to be listed as In Process.
+Your federal agency's FedRAMP Liaison will be able to assist in the actions listed above.